zalky/cues/README.md

           ::source    #{::processor}}}}
 ```

-And compute properties on the topology:
+And compute properties of the topology:

 ```clj
 (require '[cues.deps :as deps])